 The following guide contains important information on the many nursing programs, including profiles of several of those programs, available to students in the state of Ohio.
 Students pursuing an undergraduate or graduate degree in nursing at one of Ohio’s colleges or universities may concentrate in one of a plethora of areas, such as family nurse practitioner, nursing education, clinical nurse leader, and nurse administrator.
-A flexible and convenient alternative to a traditional nursing program is an online bachelor’s or master’s nursing program offered by many online universities, including Western Governors University.
+A flexible and convenient alternative to a traditional nursing program is an online bachelor’s or master’s nursing program offered by many online universities.

 *For 4-year colleges and universities with nursing degree programs.

 Continue reading to learn more about nursing programs offered in Ohio.

 NCLEX Pass Rate and Accreditation Information for Nursing Schools in Ohio

 The following table allows you to easily compare not-for-profit Ohio nursing schools on a variety of factors.
 Click on the arrows in the top row to sort the table.
 In addition to seeking a program that leads to licensure in your desired area of nursing, it’s advisable to consider accreditation as a factor in your decision.
 If you are considering education beyond the associate’s level, know that a degree from a school that holds accreditation from the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) is a common requirement for admission to master’s degree, ADN/LVN and RN to BSN, and specialized certificate programs.
 You should also check to ensure that the school you are considering is approved or accepted by the Ohio Board of Nursing (http://www.nursing.ohio.gov/).